Pickaway County District Library

 The Pickaway County District Public Library began as the Circleville Public Library on July 1, 1873, with a collection of 974 volumes.
 It became the Pickaway County District Public Library in 1949.

 On January 6, 2003, the main library moved into its new facility, a former Ames Department Store, at 1160 N. Court Street, Circleville.
 The library had outgrown its home of 110 years, Memorial Hall, and its available 8,100 square feet.
-The new facility is nearly 29,000 square feet and includes a meeting room, 24 computers with Internet access and adequate space for all collections.
+With a 2011 remodel, the new facility is approximately 36,000 square feet and includes three meeting rooms, 50 computers with Internet access, a teen center and adequate space for all collections.

 The library's first branch opened December 16, 1999, in Ashville.
 The family of the late Floyd E. Younkin worked with community leaders from the Teays Valley Civic Association to make this a reality.
 The 5,000-square-foot facility includes 12 public computers and a meeting room.